JBaczuk/pr-test-coverage/README.md

 # PR Test Coverage

-A GitHub Action that generates and posts test coverage reports for pull requests using LCOV data.
+A Github Action to report the test coverage of changed files in a pull request.
+It provides a summary of the coverage for all files and changed files separately, and a detailed table with coverage metrics per changed file.

 ## Features